Turn Up the Radio (Autograph song)

 "Turn Up the Radio" is a song by American glam metal band Autograph.
-Released as the lead single from the band's 1984 debut album, Sign In Please, the song peaked at number 29 on the US Billboard Hot 100 on March 16, 1985 and number 17 on the Mainstream Rock Tracks on January 26, 1985.
-The song also received a significant amount of airplay on MTV.
-Due to the song being the band's only major hit, Autograph is often recognized as a one-hit wonder.
-The unexpected success of the single boosted the sales for its parent album, with the album being certified gold by the RIAA on April 1, 1985.
+Released as the lead single from the band's 1984 debut album, Sign In Please, the song peaked at number 29 on the US Billboard Hot 100 on March 16, 1985, and number 17 on the Mainstream Rock Tracks on January 26, 1985.
+The song's accompanying music video also received a significant amount of airplay on MTV, ultimately boosting sales and popularity.

+Due to the song being the band's only mainstream success and hit, Autograph is regarded as a one-hit wonder.
+The unexpected success of the single achieved the album certified gold status by the RIAA on April 1, 1985.

 Background

+During pre-production for their RCA debut album Sign in Please, Autograph recorded a demo titled "Turn Up the Tape Machine," which later served as the foundation for the song "Turn Up the Radio".

 Lead guitarist Steve Lynch described "Turn Up the Radio" as "a last minute song that RCA didn't even want on the album because they thought it had no commercial value."
 However, the band firmly insisted and were granted its inclusion.
 According to Lynch, Autograph didn't expect great commercial success for the song or the band in general because of their disillusionment with the music industry.
 Lynch also reflected that, although the song was never a personal favorite, he always appreciated its strong hook, commercial appeal, and "lyrics that were right for the times."

+A demo version of the song appears on the band's "odds and ends" collection entitled Missing Pieces (and its reissue More Missing Pieces) wherein it has a slightly different chorus.